 - Does the proposal/syllabus include information about how students are assessed separately, and make clear that the work/assignments for the graduate students have higher, graduate-level rigor?
 (Read more about campus policy regarding the graduate course attribute)

 - In particular, does the syllabus include both separate learning outcomes and separate assignments/work for undergraduates and graduates?

 - Does the course have prerequisites that allow graduate students to enroll?
 (See more information about this above, in the 'prerequisites' section.)

 Consultation with other departments:

-- The L&S Curriculum Committee expects departments will consult with other areas that offer similar/related courses when applicable, especially for new proposals.
-Departments should add appropriate departments via the online course proposal system; this will allow the L&S Curriculum Committee to see relevant/appropriate departments have been consulted, as well as comments and support.
+- The L&S Curriculum Committee expects departments to consult with other areas offering similar/related courses, especially for new proposals.
+Departments should add appropriate departments via the course proposal system; this will allow the L&S Curriculum Committee to see the right departments have been consulted.

 Please contact Zachary McLeod email@example.com with any questions.